thanos-io/thanos/docs/components/bucket.md

                                  replicated.
       --compaction=1             Only blocks with this compaction level will be replicated.
       --matcher=key="value" ...
-Only blocks whose labels match this matcher will be replicated.
+Only blocks whose external labels exactly match this matcher will be replicated.
       --single-run               Run replication only one time, then exit.

 ```